-Note: in accordance with the Special Resolution dated 17 October 2000, the Council has an ongoing duty to renumber - without reordering - the Memorandum and/or Articles whenever an item is inserted or deleted.
+Note: in accordance with the Special Resolution dated 17 October 2000, the Board has a continuing duty to renumber - without reordering - the Memorandum and/or Articles whenever an item is inserted or deleted.

 1. The Company's name is London Internet Exchange Limited

 2. The Company's Registered Office is to be situated in England and Wales.